UM-A2SRL/AePW3-LDWG/README.md

 Riso, C. and Cesnik, C. E. S., "Low-Order Geometrically Nonlinear Aeroelastic Modeling and Analysis of the Pazy Wing Experiment," AIAA SciTech Forum, San Diego, CA and Online, January 2-7, 2022.
 AIAA-2022-2313.
 DOI: https://doi.org/10.2514/6.2022-2313.

 Riso, C. and Cesnik, C. E. S., "Post-Flutter Dynamics of the Pazy Wing Geometrically Nonlinear Benchmark Model," IFASD, Madrid, Spain, June 13-17, 2022.
 IFASD-2022-073.
-To appear.

 If you use the TU Delft Pazy wing  model properties, please cite this repository as the source.